rajeshpleti/SITHARAMA/elysiumanalytics.md

 The alert Rules control all the rules in a space, and provides to create and manage connectors so that rules can trigger actions like notification.
 Elysium periodically queried and the data is passed to the rule type and is configured by a set of rules, each of which defines a query, a rule type, and a set of alerts.

+The alert rules we define appear here with -

+ID : Auto-increment sequence number

+Category : Type of the alert.
+Rule-based, profile-based, time series-based and aggregate-based are the four alert types.

+Rule - Shows the source name and a semi SQL-like condition describing the configured rule

+Properties - Shows other properties of the alert rule such as severity, rollup window, message, additional comments & email recipients.
+Severity of the alert can be low/medium/high.
+Rollup window tells us the time window for clubbing the alerts as alert count in the email notifications.

+Immediate Notifications -: In immediate notification, mail is sent immediately after an alert is triggered.

+In scheduled notification (report scheduler), a consolidated list of all alerts that have occurred within a user-defined time period is mailed (say every hour or day or week or month)

+Status - Shows whether the alert rule is in active or inactive state

+Action - Has options to Edit, Delete, Activate & Deactivate the alert rule

 ![MITRE1](MITRE1.PNG)

 ## 5. Alert Dashboards  <span id="alertdashboard"><span>